erlware/erlware_commons/doc/signatures.md

 So no difference it time.
 Well the reality is that there is a difference in timing, there must be, but we don't have enough resolution in the timing system to be able to figure out what that difference is.
-Essentially that means its really, really small - or small enough not to worry about at the very least.
+Essentially that means it's really, really small - or small enough not to worry about at the very least.

 Conclusion
 ----------

 Signatures are a viable, useful approach to the problem of interfaces in Erlang.
-The have little or no over head depending on the type of implementation, and greatly increase the flexibility of the a library while retaining testability and locality.
+They have little or no overhead depending on the type of implementation, and greatly increase the flexibility of the a library while retaining testability and locality.